CenturyLinkCloud/PublicKB/Security/ipsAnywhere.md

 ## Install

 Installs an IPS agent on your server.
-This server needs the ability to make a cURL command.
+This server needs the ability to make an outbound cURL command over port 443.
 This cURL command will pull down a script and install the IPS agent.
 The script will configure and activate the agent.
 The agent will communicate with our security manager.
+Billing subscription will be activated.

 ##### Structure